tombensve/OptionsManager/docs/UserGuide.md

 package name of a company my company was part owner of, but in the end didn't work out as intended and I left.
 Thereby I have changed package to my own company name.

-If you used the previous version then a search and replace of
+If you used the previous version then a search and replace of _biltmore_ to _natusoft_ in both poms and imports should be enough.

-    <groupId>se.biltmore.tools.optionsmgr</groupId>

-to

-    <groupId>se.natusoft.tools.optionsmgr</groupId>

-in your pom(s) should be enough.
 The only difference between version 2.0 and previous is the package change!